Public Representative Statutory Committee Member

 The mandate of the Nominating Committee is to seek and select a list of candidates for election to the Council (equivalent to a Board of Directors) that they believe best demonstrate the qualities needed for strong leadership of the association and is diverse and reflective of the organization’s membership.

-Time Commitment: Meetings are held six times per year and typically last for one to two hours.
+Time Commitment: Meetings are held 6 times per year and typically last for 1–2 hours.
 An additional two full business days will be required for those committee members selected for the interview panel.

 The mandate of the Credentials Committee is to act on behalf of Council in matters related to the registration, licensing, and enrolment of applicants, and financial matters related to this role.

-Time Commitment: Meetings are held 10 times per year and typically last two hours.
+Time Commitment: Meetings are held 10 times per year and typically last 2 hours.

 The mandate of the Audit and Practice Review Committee is to assess registrant compliance with regulatory requirements and to administer remedial measures where necessary to protect the public interest.
 The Committee meets this mandate through the administration of the Audit and Practice Review Programs as detailed in the Professional Governance Act and Engineers and Geoscientists BC’s bylaws and policies.

-Time Commitment: Meetings are held 10 times per year and typically last for two and a half hours.
+Time Commitment: Meetings are held 10 times per year and typically last for 2.5 hours.

 The mandate of the Investigation Committee is to investigate alleged breaches of the Act, Bylaws, and Code of Ethics by registrants.

-Time Commitment: The Committee meets 10–12 times per year and each meeting is approximately two hours in length.
+Time Commitment: The Committee meets 10–12 times per year and each meeting is approximately 2 hours in length.

 The mandate of the Discipline Committee is to adjudicate disciplinary inquiries related to matters referred to the Committee regarding a registrant's and licensee’s conduct, competency and or ability to practice, pursuant to the Act, the Bylaws, and Code of Ethics.
 In addition, members of the Discipline Committee often participate in the attempt to resolve disciplinary matters prior to hearings by proposing Consent Orders in the public interest.
 Members may also participate in mediations.

 Time Commitment: A full-day administrative meeting is held at least once per year.
-Committee members are typically called on approximately two to three times per year to sit on a disciplinary hearing panel, and three to four times per year to sit on disciplinary review panels.
-A disciplinary hearing typically lasts for one full day, although on occasion disciplinary hearings span multiple days.
+Committee members are typically called on approximately 2–3 times per year to sit on a disciplinary hearing panel, and 3–4 times per year to sit on disciplinary review panels.
+A disciplinary hearing typically lasts 2–3 full days.

 Applicants must meet the following criteria: